thosgood/qubit.guide/README.md

 ## To-do

+1. explain lecture videos (in an html-only div)
 1. **only one footnote per paragraph**
     + **improve sidenote y-positioning using jquery**
         - find the previous `.footnote-ref` in the DOM and align with that